 7. Create mobile responsive versions of the pages – 1 week

-When we’re all happy, we finalise the site by making the changes to the website for tablet and mobile device viewing.
+When we’re all happy, we finalise the site by making the website changes for tablet and mobile device viewing.

-It’s important to take note of elements like different text sizes and buttons and links being far enough apart that fingers find it easy to choose them.
+It’s important to note elements like different text sizes and buttons and links being far enough apart that fingers find it easy to choose them.

 Mobile version of a website is essential today